NYC subway shooting: What we know about the suspect, victims

-NEW YORK CITY (NEXSTAR) – Several people were shot on Tuesday morning at a subway station in Brooklyn, where officials said they also found multiple undetonated devices, according to police and fire officials in New York City.
+NEW YORK CITY (NEXSTAR) – Ten people were shot on Tuesday morning during an attack in a subway car in Brooklyn, where officials said they also found “several undetonated devices,” according to police and fire officials in New York City.

-The FDNY also confirmed to Nexstar that “several undetonated devices” were found at the station.
-The NYPD later said on Twitter that none of the devices were active.
+The FDNY said Tuesday morning that “several undetonated devices” were found at the station, but the NYPD later wrote on Twitter that there none were active.

-A total of at least 13 people had suffered injuries and were being treated at local hospitals — NYU Langone and Methodist — in connection with the incident, the FDNY told Nexstar.
-It was not immediately clear what injuries the victims had sustained.
-A spokesperson for the public information department of the NYPD could not confirm the actual number of victims on Tuesday morning, telling Nexstar it “keeps changing” as new information becomes available.
+At the press conference, Sewell stated that there were “no known explosive devices” on the city’s trains..

+The incident is not currently being investigated as an act of terrorism, but Sewell said police are not ruling out the possiblity.

 Startling video emerges on social media